TriEdgeAI/AC-/README.md

 Classes are supported in Anarcho-C++, unlike in CCC++, however members of classes can only be either `private` or `protected`.
 The `public` keyword has been removed.

 ## Unions
 Unions in Anarcho-C++ are deprecated, but the keyword is kept for compatibility reasons.
-That means that you will be able to declare a union, but it won't really function like one.
+That means that you will be able to declare a union, but it will not really do anything.

 ## Method Invocation
 Invoking methods in Anarcho-C++ costs bitcoins, because if method invocation was free, programs would invoke them as much as they want without caring and that leads to programs getting stuck, lagspikes and so on.
 A special keyword "cost" is introduced, which is to be used in method declarations in order to specify how much bitcoins it costs to invoke the method.
 Example: